The wrong question has been haunting you

 Other productive people I know blend everything together.
 They work on a client project at 10pm because they were thinking about it and had a breakthrough.
 They take a call during personal time without resentment because the work is genuinely theirs.
 They integrate because that’s how their minds work best.

-The harmful thing isn’t choosing integration or separation.
-It’s choosing one because you think you should, while resenting it.
+The harmful thing is not choosing integration or separation.
+It is choosing one because you think you should, while resenting it.
 A separator forced into constant integration will burn out.
 An integrator forced into rigid separation will feel suffocated.
-I’ve seen both happen, and in both cases, the real problem was the mismatch, not the philosophy chosen.
+I have seen both happen, and in both cases, the real problem was the mismatch, not the philosophy chosen.

-Work-life integration and separation aren’t competing philosophies you must choose between.
-They’re complementary tools you can deploy selectively based on what different parts of your life actually need.
+Work-life integration vs separation is not a binary choice you must commit to.
+Work-life integration and separation are complementary tools you can deploy selectively based on what different parts of your life actually need.

 The only real mistake is treating this as an either-or question.
 Some parts of your life need boundaries.
 Some parts thrive with flexibility.
 Most people need both, applied intentionally to different domains.
 The most sustainable approach isn’t pure integration or pure separation – it’s the clarity to know which is which, and the discipline to honor both.